Discover more from Branding Bullsh*t

 Why would they do something so silly?

-If Coinbase can send press releases out to major news networks touting 20 million clicks, their stock price will shoot up even if they don't get new users, and it did by $2 - $3 a share.
+If Coinbase can send press releases out to major news networks touting 20 million clicks, its stock price will shoot up even if they don't get new users, and it did by $2 - $3 a share.
 If the Coinbase site did crash from all the traffic, Coinbase allowed it to crash so they could feed journalists a news story.

 Wasn't the whole point of the ad to get the masses to visit your website at once?